 Other Things to See and Do in Philadelphia

 Whether you have more time in Philadelphia or just wanted to fit more into your itinerary, there are a lot of great things to do in the city and the suburbs.
-Start by checking out all of the great things to do in the area that we’ve written about.
+Start by checking out all of the great things to do in the area that I’ve written about.
 You can also check out the internet’s most complete list of free things to do in Philadelphia.